BOkungbure/PortFolio/README.md

 # PortFolio
-Repository of all personal projects I've worked on
+## This is a repository of personal SQL analysis I conduct for data exploration on opensource data sets